timoxd7/FastRCReader/README.md

 Currently FastRCReader is only compatible with ATmega328P (Arduino UNO & NANO) and ATmega168 (Arduino NANO)

 FastRCReader uses ISR (Interrupts).
 Do not use interrupts in your code or you will get an error somewhere.
-Don't create a variable, object or struct with the name _channel, it is globally used by the FastRCReader.
+Don't create a variable, object or struct with the name _channel, it is globally used by the FastRCReader after you included the library.

 ## How to use FastRCReader
 At the beginning, create a global Object for the FastRCReader: